 Long-term outlook for people with hypogonadism

-The long-term outlook for people with hypogonadism also varies based on the type and cause.
+The long-term outlook for people with hypogonadism varies based on the type and cause of the condition.

 - Bassil, N. (2011).
 Late-onset hypogonadism.
 The Medical Clinics of North America, 95(3), 507–x. doi:10.1016/j.mcna.2011.03.001.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/21549875/